 Computer Science

-Through their work in the CS department, students are encouraged to develop informed and confident attitudes to computers and technology, so that they will develop abilities which, as well as being of value in school, prepare them for their further education and careers.
-We also have a range of additional hardware to support practical and investigatory style work, this includes; Raspberry Pis, BBC Micro:Bits and much more!
-Cross-curricular links with other subjects are strong and we offer a variety of extra-curricular clubs including homework club, programming club and revision sessions.
+Through their work in the Computer Science (CS) department, students are encouraged to develop informed, intelligent and confident attitudes to computers and technology, so that they will develop abilities which, as well as being of value in school, prepare them for their further education and careers.
+Cross-curricular links with Computing are strongly encouraged and many lessons in other subjects either take place in our shared Computing suites or in the departments themselves.

 Key Stage 3